 Integrated solutions can now provide today’s biopharmaceutical lab with streamlined drug development processes that can enable or enhance many of the approaches outlined above.
-XiltriX, for example, offers you a comprehensive, automated monitoring and reporting system that can save your busy biopharmaceuticals company many staff-hours per week by providing a single, comprehensive streamlining solution.
-XiltriX can be painlessly transitioned into your existing drug development workflow, since it is an easily implementable system, which comes with 24-hour support and diagnostic services.
+XiltriX, for example, offers you a comprehensive, automated monitoring and reporting system that can save your busy biopharmaceuticals company many staff hours per week by providing a single, comprehensive streamlining solution.
+XiltriX can be painlessly transitioned into your existing drug development workflow since it is an easily implementable system, which comes with 24-hour support and diagnostic services.

-XiltriX offers a number of useful features for the modern biopharmaceutical lab and the regulatory environment in which you operate.
+XiltriX offers several useful features for the modern biopharmaceutical lab and the regulatory environment in which you operate.
 The system incorporates a seamless means of recording and monitoring all of your facility’s data, including ambient variables such as temperature and pressure, as well as monitoring door opening and closing, deviations from set points, or any other anomalies that may arise.
-XiltriX also allows close monitoring of standard operating procedures, which means that even in the largest company, real-time data are available to ensure that staff are following all methodologies correctly at all times.
+XiltriX also allows close monitoring of standard operating procedures, which means that even in the largest company, real-time data are available to ensure that personnel are following all methodologies correctly at all times.
 Measurements are made at a minimum of every minute, pinging every second in the event of an alarm.
 The XiltriX system affords you a straightforward way in which to store data and maintain regulatory standards, while simultaneously simplifying your reporting system and automatically creating validation reports, streamlining your overall reporting and regulatory process.

-The modern biopharmaceutical lab must maintain an extremely high standard of regulatory adherence, while keeping track of multiple variables throughout the drug development process, from the supply chain, through processing, quality assurance and control, and ultimately to the finished pharmaceutical product.
-Drug development is an expensive and time-consuming endeavor, and presents the modern biopharmaceutical lab with a number of challenges.
+The modern biopharmaceutical lab must maintain an extremely high standard of regulatory adherence, while keeping track of multiple variables throughout the drug development process, from the supply chain, through processing, quality assurance, and control, and ultimately to the finished pharmaceutical product.
+Drug development is an expensive and time-consuming endeavor and presents the modern biopharmaceutical lab with a number of challenges.
 As outlined above, streamlining offers you a way with which to address some of these challenges, and a variety of tools now exist to help you in this process.